LuisePufahl/blog.camunda.org/content/post/2016/09/camunda-bpm-760-alpha4-released.md

 For more information about the task reports and the REST API see the [reference guide](https://docs.camunda.org/manual/latest/reference/rest/history/task/get-task-report/).

-# Imporvement of Metric API
+# Improvement of Metric API

 In the new alpha release the Metric API is improved and a new feature comes along, the metric interval query.